mtlynch/mtlynch.io/content/retrospectives/2024/11/index.md

 He was initially waking up three or four times per night and eating for 60-90 minutes per wakeup, but now he only wakes up two or three times per night and goes back to sleep within 15 to 60 minutes.

-Last night, he slept the full night (7 hours 45 minutes), which was very exciting.
+Last night, he slept the full night (7 hours 45 minutes), which was exciting.

 ### We're getting more help from family